 The Commission maintains cash balances with financial institutions in North Carolina.
 Cash balances held at each financial institution are insured by the Federal Deposit Insurance Corporation ("the FDIC") up to \$250,000.
 At various times during the year, the Commission's cash balance held at financial institutions may exceed the federally insured limit.
-As of June 30, 2020, the amount of cash held at financial institutions is fully insured.
+As of June 30, 2021, the amount of cash held at financial institutions is fully insured.

 The Commission maintains accounts with an investment firm.
-The accounts contain cash and securities.
-Cash balances are insured by the Securities Investor Protection Corporation up to \$500,000 (with a limit of \$250,000 for cash) by the Securities Investor Protection Corporation for certain acts by the broker dealer.
-As of June 30, 2020 and 2019, the amount of uninsured cash held with this investment firm was \$1,201,352 and \$50,000, respectively.
+These accounts contain cash and securities.
+Cash balances are insured by the Securities Investor Protection Corporation up to \$500,000 (with a limit of \$250,000 for cash) for certain acts by the broker dealer.
+As of June 30, 2021 and 2020, the amount of uninsured cash held with this investment firm was \$219,148 and \$1,201,352, respectively.

-3. CASH, CASH EQUIVALENTS, AND TEMPORARY IN- VESTMENTS
+3. CASH, CASH EQUIVALENTS, AND TEMPORARY INVESTMENTS